Alexander Butterfield: Post-government career

 Butterfield struggled for two years to find employment after leaving the federal government.
 He eventually worked for a flight service company in San Francisco, California.
 He then found work with a financial holding company in Los Angeles.
 Butterfield left the financial industry to start a business and productivity consulting firm, Armistead & Alexander.
 He retired in 1995.

 Butterfield was among those who correctly guessed the identity of Watergate informant "Deep Throat" prior to the disclosure in 2005.
 He told the Hartford Courant in 1995, "I think it was a guy named Mark Felt."

-Butterfield is a major source for Bob Woodward's 2015 book The Last of the President's Men.
+Butterfield was a major source for Bob Woodward's 2015 book The Last of the President's Men.
 Butterfield retained an extensive number of records when he left the White House, some of them historically important, including the "zilch" memo, which helped form part of the basis for the book.

 On July 11, 2022, Butterfield was a guest on Lawrence O'Donnell's MSNBC show, The Last Word.

 Cassidy Hutchinson, former aide in the Trump administration, testified to the January 6 Committee that she drew on Butterfield's experience and example when deciding to go back to the Committee to testify fully and truthfully, despite significant legal and political pressure from Trump world.
-Butterfield said that Cassidy Hutchinson will be an inspiration to other young people, and asked Hutchinson to promise to help out someone if they are in a similar situation in the future.
+Butterfield said that Cassidy Hutchinson would be an inspiration to other young people, and asked Hutchinson to promise to help out someone if they would be in a similar situation in the future.

-Personal life
+Personal life and death

 Butterfield married Charlotte Maguire in 1949.
 They divorced in 1985.

-Butterfield moved to La Jolla, California, in 1992, where he was a close friend of (and sometimes dated) Audrey Geisel, the widow of children's book author Theodor "Dr. Seuss" Geisel.
+He moved to La Jolla, California, in 1992, where he was a close friend of (and sometimes dated) Audrey Geisel, the widow of children's book author Theodor "Dr. Seuss" Geisel.
 He returned to school, obtaining a master's degree in history from the University of California, San Diego.
 As of November 2015, he was working on a Ph.D. in history, with a focus on the presidential power to pardon.
-As of 2016 he remains active on the boards of directors of several corporations.
+He remained active on the boards of directors of several corporations until his death.

+Butterfield died at his home in La Jolla on March 9, 2026, at the age of 99.